 Researchers are still learning more every day about JFT, but for most patients, the exact cause of this condition is unknown (idiopathic).
 In fact, in the eyes of many patients who struggle with JFT, the small abnormal blood vessels that define the condition -- also known as telangiectasias -- are not visible in the retina themselves.
 If you have JFT, Dr. Brown will instead recognize the retinal damage caused by the telangiectasias.

 Some of the most common symptoms of JFT include:

-In some cases, Dr. Parvus may find evidence of JFT before any symptoms have presented at all.
-If you are experiencing any of these symptoms, schedule an appointment with Dr. Parvus as soon as possible.
+In some cases, Dr. Brown may find evidence of JFT before any symptoms have presented at all.
+If you are experiencing any of these symptoms, schedule an appointment with Dr. Brown as soon as possible.

 As we’ve said before, the definitive cause of JFT is unknown to researchers at this time; however, there are several factors that can put you at an increased risk for this condition.
 These factors are:

 It is important to note that JFT seems to affect patients equally regardless of gender and that the problem tends to affect both eyes instead of just one.